Sustainable Food Systems - B.S.

 |24 credits selected from 1000-4999 numbered offerings within the university ****||24|

-Students in the Sustainable Food Systems program must complete an internship relevant to their area of study in sustainable food systems, including: food production, policy or advocacy.
+Students in the Sustainable Food Systems program must complete an internship relevant to their area of study in sustainable food systems, including: food production, supply chain management, public health, policy and advocacy, or other related field.

 Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement.

-Students may choose to enhance their major by selecting courses within one or more of the areas of focus below, or work with an adviser to design their own experience.
-Students are responsible for meeting pre- and co-requisites.
+Students may choose to enhance their major by selecting from minors such as Culinary Sustainability, Environmental Sustainability, or Public Health; or courses within one or more of the areas of focus below; or work with an adviser to design their own experience.
+Students are responsible for meeting prerequisites.

 CreditsPolicy & Advocacy Focus This focus is only offered at the Providence Campus